pypa/distlib/docs/tutorial.rst

 allowing the provision of features currently provided by ``setuptools`` (e.g. hints for downloads -- ``'dependency _links'``).

-The accessors skip binary distributions (``.egg`` files are currently treated as binary distributions).
+The locators skip binary distributions (``.egg`` files are currently treated as binary distributions).

-The PyPI accessor classes don't yet support the use of mirrors, but that can be added in due course -- once the basic functionality is working satisfactorily.
+The PyPI locator classes don't yet support the use of mirrors, but that can be added in due course -- once the basic functionality is working satisfactorily.

 Next steps